 There is currently no market for the shares of Series A preferred stock and they can only be converted into shares of common stock upon a change of control of the Company as more fully described in the Certificate of Designation.
 The Company, therefore, estimated the fair value of the Series A preferred stock granted to various employees and others on the date of grant.
 The conversion of the shares is triggered by a change of control.
-The valuations of the Series A Convertible Preferred Stock at each issuance used the following inputs:
+The valuations of the Series A Convertible preferred stock at each issuance used the following inputs:

 - a.
-The common stock price for the three months ended September 30, 2021 was in the range \$3.76 to \$6.19. - b.
+The common stock price for the six months ended December 31, 2021 was in the range \$3.50 to \$7.86. - b.
 The conversion value is based on an assumption, for calculation purposes only, of a change in control in 3.5 years from the date of issuance. - c.
 32.2% discount for lack of marketability (based upon a call put analysis): 144.7% to 149.1% historical volatility, 0.57% to 0.51% risk free rate applied to the converted common stock.

-In August 2021, the Scientific Advisory Board (SAB) was granted fully vested warrants to purchase 572 shares of common stock with an exercise price of \$4.65 per share expiring in August 2025.
-The fair value of the warrants was \$1,352 and was recorded as consulting expense for the three months ended September 30, 2021.
+During the six months ended December 31, 2021, the Scientific Advisory Board was granted in August 2021 fully vested warrants to purchase 572 shares of common stock with an exercise price of \$4.65 per share expiring in August 2025 and in November 2021 fully vested warrants to purchase 572 shares of common stock with an exercise price of \$5.92 per share expiring in November 2025.
+The fair value of the warrants was \$1,644 for the three months ended December 31, 2021 and \$2,996 for the six months ended December 31, 2021 and was recorded as consulting expense.